Send Feedback

 Source files

-This page explains how standard .q and .py source files work in the kdb Visual Studio Code Extension and how they can be executed directly against kdb and kdb Insights Enterprise connections.
+This page explains how standard .q, .py, and .sql source files work in the kdb Visual Studio Code Extension and how they can be executed directly against kdb and kdb Insights Enterprise connections.

 Source files behave like normal VS Code files but include built-in execution and connection capabilities.
-This allows you to write, test, and run q and Python code directly from the editor without switching file formats or using notebook-style interfaces.
-Source files can execute code on a REPL session, on standalone My q processes, and on kdb Insights Enterprise targets.
+This allows you to write, test, and run q, Python and SQL code directly from the editor without switching file formats or using notebook-style interfaces.
+Source files execute on a REPL session, by default, if no connection is associated.
+They can also execute code on standalone My q processes and on kdb Insights Enterprise targets.

 With kdb Insights Enterprise connections, you can run code on your scratchpad process or directly on Data Access Processes (DAPs) such as RDB, IDB, or HDB.